Blueprint for the future

 As a truly city airport, we acknowledge our responsibility to our neighbouring community and will work closely with them to ensure they are fully engaged.

 Aircraft emissions are currently 2% of all global carbon emissions and domestic aviation contributes to about 1% of New Zealand’s total carbon emissions.
 While Wellington's passenger numbers are forecast to double in 20 years, aircraft movements are forecast to increase by 50%.
 At the same time the next generation aircraft are 20% to 30% more efficient and the International Air Transport Association has committed to reduce airline emissions by 50% by 2050.
-Wellington Airport is targeting a 30% reduction in its operational emissions by 2030.
+Wellington Airport is targeting net zero emissions by 2030.